 B i o g r a p h y

-Organist, lecturer, and pedagogue Katelyn Emerson, hailed as "one of the world's most promising organists" (Listvinafélag Hallgrímskirkju [Iceland]), is internationally renowned for performances throughout North America, Europe, and Asia that are "thrilling from beginning to end" and that showcase repertoire from the 14th-21st centuries with “impressive technical facility and musicianship” (Cleveland Classical).
-Upcoming and past recital venues include such illustrious locations as Walt Disney Hall (Los Angeles, California), Longwood Gardens (Kennett Square, Pennsylvania), Hallgrímskirkja (Reykjavík, Iceland), Krasnoyarsk Philharmonic Hall (Russia), Cathédrale Saint-Omer (France), Kurhaus Wiesbaden (Germany), the Basilica of Santa Maria de Montserrat (Spain), Cathédrale St-Quentin (Hasselt, Belgium), Hauptkirche St. Petri (Hamburg, Germany), the Cathédrale Poitiers (France), St. Petri Kyrka (Göteborg, Sweden), Bradford Cathedral (England), Musashino Civic Cultural Hall (Japan), the Riverside Church (New York, New York), Benaroya Hall (Seattle, Washington), Merrill Auditorium (Portland, Maine), Severance Hall (Cleveland, Ohio), among others and inauguration performances at churches that include Thomas Church Fifth Avenue and Trinity Wall Street (both in New York, New York).
+Organist, lecturer, and pedagogue Katelyn Emerson, hailed as "one of the world's most promising organists" (Listvinafélag Hallgrímskirkju, Iceland), is internationally renowned for performances throughout North America, Europe, and Asia that are "thrilling from beginning to end" and that showcase repertoire from the 14th—21st centuries with “impressive technical facility and musicianship” (Cleveland Classical).
+Recent and upcoming concert venues include Walt Disney Hall (Los Angeles, California), Longwood Gardens (Kennett Square, Pennsylvania), Hallgrímskirkja (Reykjavík, Iceland), Krasnoyarsk Philharmonic Hall (Russia), Cathédrale Saint-Omer (France), Kurhaus Wiesbaden (Germany), Basílica de Santa Maria de Montserrat (Spain), Cathédrale St-Quentin (Hasselt, Belgium), Hauptkirche St. Petri (Hamburg, Germany), Cathédrale Poitiers (France), Västerås domkyrka (Sweden), Church of St. John the Evangelist (London, England), Musashino Civic Cultural Hall (Japan), Riverside Church (New York, New York), Benaroya Hall (Seattle, Washington), and Merrill Auditorium (Portland, Maine), among others, and inauguration performances, including those at Thomas Church Fifth Avenue and Trinity Wall Street (both in New York, New York).